 The traditional treatment for a UTI is antibiotics, but over the last several years E. Coli bacteria have become resistant to almost all of the oral antibiotics.

-So, men are turning to natural supplements which have been proven to clear up these infections.
+Therefore, men are turning to natural supplements that have been proven to clear up these infections.
 Each product has a different role in treating the UTI:

 Prostatitis